Th3J0nny/discord-all-in-bot/README.md

 - Fun (Just some Ping Pong)
 - Math (Not nice, TODO: Replace with single command that detects and parses a regex)
-- Memes (Crawls random meme from given subreddit)
+- Memes (Crawls random meme from given subreddit.
+Default is dankmemes)
 - R6Stats (Crawl stats für Rainbow Six: Siege using StatsDB API) --> Needs API username and key in .env file

 #### Feature Ideas